torvalds/linux/Documentation/mm/damon/design.rst

 DAMON modules that provide user space ABI for specific purpose DAMON usage.

-DAMON sysfs/debugfs user interfaces are for full control of all DAMON features in runtime.
+DAMON user interface modules are for full control of all DAMON features in runtime.
 For each special-purpose system-wide data access-aware system operations such as proactive reclamation or LRU lists balancing, the interfaces could be simplified by removing unnecessary knobs for the specific purpose, and extended for boot-time and even compile time control.
 Default values of DAMON